matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * People should have full control over their own communication.

- * People should not be locked into centralised communication silos, but free to pick who they choose to host their communication without limiting who they can reach.
+ * People should not be locked into centralised communication silos, but instead be free to pick who they choose to host their communication without limiting who they can reach.

  * The ability to converse securely and privately is a basic human right.